Macxim/macxim.github.com/_posts/en/2015-02-26-introduction-to-cssnext.md

 ### Custom selectors

-Take a look at the [specs](http://dev.w3.org/csswg/css-extensions/#custom-selectors) first .
+Take a look at the [specs](http://dev.w3.org/csswg/css-extensions/#custom-selectors) first.
 Let's say we want to apply some styles to all headings.

 ```css